 What “style” of worship will I find?
 At Mt.
 Horeb we try to stay away from labeling the different forms and ways of worshiping our Triune God.
 While most would consider our service to be more traditional in style as we often follow a classic Reformed liturgy, we strive to be faithfully creative as we worship and praise the Lord.

 The Order of Worship THE GATHERING OF GOD'S PEOPLE Prelude A musical prelude gives us a sign to begin centering our hearts for worship.
 WelcomeThe pastor and members make brief announcements about opportunities for worship, witness, and fellowship.
-Sharing the Peace We recognize the peace God shares with us through Christ as we share a sign of that peace with each other.
 Call to Worship We are invited into worship through words, often from Scripture, reminding us of why we’re here.
 Songs of Praise We sing a song(s) of praise to God Prayer of Confession Together we confess our sinfulness out loud and silently.
 Kyrie/Sung Response As part of our confession we sing, usually ancient words of worship: “Kyrie Elieson” / Lord have mercy.
 Assurance of Pardon Having confessed our sin, we are reminded that in Jesus Christ we are forgiven.
-Gloria We sing joyfully to God for his work of forgiving our sin.
+Praise for God's Forgiveness We sing joyfully to God for his work of forgiving our sin.

 THE WORD FOR GOD'S PEOPLE Children’s Message Children are invited to join together in the front for a special message for them Prayer for Illumination We pray, specifically asking God to speak to us through Scripture by his Holy Spirit.
 First Lesson Our first lesson of Scripture is read by a member of the congregation.
 Choral Anthem The choir sings an anthem relating to the Scripture passages for the day Second Lesson Our second lesson of Scripture is read by Pastor Ytterock, often as part of the sermon.
 Sermon The pastor preaches a biblically-rooted sermon.
 Hymn of Response We respond to the Word, read and proclaimed, by singing out to God.
 Affirmation of Faith We declare the faith we have inherited, by reciting the Apostles’ Creed or another statement of faith.